Casecommons/developer_guides/RUBY.md

 * Prefer `%w` to the literal array syntax when you need an array of words(non-empty strings without spaces and special characters in them).
 Apply this rule only to arrays with two or more elements.
+If there are spaces and special characters then don't use `%w`.

     ```Ruby
     # bad